AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 **Examples**: Some more examples for guidance are:

-* Create a tag model that includes,
+* Create a tag model that only includes,

-  * only the tags related to car models.
+  * The tags related to car models.
-  * only the tags related to colors of shirts.
+  * The tags related to colors of shirts.
-  * only the tags related to jackets for women and men.
+  * The tags related to jackets for women and men.

 * Do not create,

-  * a tag model that includes car models released in 2019 and 2020.
+  * A tag model that includes car models released in 2019 and 2020.
-  * multiple tag models that include the same few car models.
+  * Multiple tag models that include the same few car models.

 **Images used to train**: You can use the same images to train different tag models.
 However, do not associate an image with more than one tag in a tag model.
 It is possible to tag the same image with different tags belonging to different tag models.